-All staff will undergo a full occupational health check prior to employment, which confirms they are up-to-date with their immunisations.
+All staff will undergo a full occupational health check prior to employment, which confirms they are up to date with their immunisations.
+Staff will be encouraged to check their immunisation records and contact their GP practice if they are unsure if they are up to date or if they need to catch up.